realityforge/planet_quake/docs/games.md

   * Configurable vote options based on roles.
   * Opening a web page from a map trigger.
   * Freezing a player like freeze tag.
 TODO: referee only, add freezing to game dynamics.
 TODO: treat frozen player like spectator.
-  * More configurable physics cvars.
+  * More configureable physics cvars.
   * Power-up item timers.
   * Damage plum for showing hit damage near players.
   * Armor piercing rails